dgrtwo/dgrtwo.github.com/_posts/2017-06-22-two-years-data-scientist.md

 ![](https://www.dropbox.com/s/tifcvrbe5jqroc0/adtypes.png?dl=1)

 For example, I've been excited to work closer with [Steve Feldman](https://twitter.com/stevvve) on the Display Ad Operations team.
 If you're wondering why I'm not ashamed to work on *ads*, please read Steve's [blog post on how we sell display ads at Stack Overflow](https://stackoverflow.blog/2016/10/26/why-stack-overflow-doesnt-care-about-ad-blockers/)- he explains it better than I could.
-We've worked on several new methods for display ad targeting and evaluation, and I think there's a lot of potential infor data to have a postive impact for the company
+We've worked on several new methods for display ad targeting and evaluation, and I think there's a lot of potential for data to have a postive impact for the company.

 ### Changes in the rest of my career

 There've been other changes in my second year out of academia.
 In my first year, I attended only one conference ([NYR 2016](http://www.rstats.nyc/2016)) but I've since had more of a chance to travel, including to [useR and JSM 2017](http://varianceexplained.org/r/user-jsm-conferences/), PLOTCON, rstudio::conf 2017, and [NYR 2017](http://varianceexplained.org/r/nyr-conference/).
 I spoke at a few of these, about my [broom package](https://www.youtube.com/watch?v=eM3Ha0kTAz4), about [gganimate](https://www.youtube.com/watch?v=9Y7Y1s4-VdA) and about [the history of R as seen by Stack Overflow](https://www.youtube.com/watch?v=WEwFckGPRzU).